Upward-Spiral-Science/uhhh/FinalReport.md

 | C(amplitude, sigma)                                | = | 0.449                                      |   |   |
 | C(amplitude, center)                               | = | 0.303                                      |   |   |

+## Axis Layer analysis
+The following analyses is a visualization of each layer going through all three axes.
+This was to see if each layer in each direction could be fit well with a gaussian or skewed gaussian.
+In most cases this was possible.
+Below are 3 Gifs, one for each axis.
+Each frame is a different layer in that axis, depicting the distribution of synapse density in that layer with an attempt at fitting a gaussian and skewed gaussian

 ### Y-Layer Analysis
 Breakdown of Distribution of Synapse Densities Through the Layers of the Y-axis